Legal

 Tel: +44 7793 185448

-3. Data We Process
+3. Data we process

 ImpactOS can process a wide range of internal organisational data, as determined by our clients.
 This may be ingested via spreadsheets, PDFs, Word documents, data transfers, file feeds, APIs, or MCP connections.